 Celebrating the natural beauty of the South, the show was created to help raise awareness for regenerative agriculture.
 The performance honors Earth Day and was an official part of the Earth Day networks site.
 “Seasons of the South©” is filled with original and inspiring stories, poetry and songs.
 Spanning the lyrical genres of the South, this new and fresh production features original and old-time favorites to touch hearts and souls.

-One of Teed’s fine art photographs “Reflections on Black Creek”, created at Kalmia Gardens in Hartsville, SC and part of her exhibition above, is the cover art for her first book Mystical South Carolina – A Pilgrimage to Joy which goes on sale in October 2019.
+One of Teed’s fine art photographs “Reflections on Black Creek”, created at Kalmia Gardens in Hartsville, SC and part of her solo exhibition that accompanied the second performance of “Seasons of the South©” , is the cover art for her first indie book Mystical South Carolina – A Pilgrimage to Joy which debuted in October 2019.

 Teri writes and performs her original folk/bluegrass/Americana songs celebrating the South including “What is the South”, “Take Me Back to Carolina”, “Back Where the Rhododendrons Grow”, and the heartwarming tribute to a Civil War family and forgiveness “Candle for John”.